jinglkang/Papua_New_Guinea_seeps-RNAseq-1/ortholog_DEGs_detection.md

 sh merge.sh >total_species.gene.matrix

 #######################################################
-## the reads number matrixes could be used in DEGs detection by DESeq2, generate sample information
+## these reads number matrixes could be used in DEGs detection by DESeq2
 #######################################################

 ######################################